iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-subgraph.md

 Subgraphs are built to quickly access a representation of onchain state through a friendly API.

 Under the hood, a subgraph is a centralized system watching the blockchain events and indexing data in a database.
-Like any system, it may be subjects to issues (bugs, sync problems...) and reflects an erroneous or outdated state of the onchain data.
+Like any system, it may be subject to issues (bugs, sync problems...) and reflect an erroneous or outdated state of the onchain data.

 However relying on a subgraph to read and display non critical data is fine, users must always check the onchain state before interacting with a contract.